SOC 100 Introduction to Sociology (4)

 SOC 490 Selected Topics in Sociology (4)

 An in-depth treatment of a selected topic in Sociology.
 Provides students with the opportunity to investigate sociological subject matter.
 Students may receive credit in a future semester for different topic areas.
-Prerequisite: SOC 100 or SOC 110 or an introductory sociology course.
+Prerequisite: SOC 100 or equivalent and one 200 level or one 300 level Sociology course.

 Provides a structure for extensive study and/or directed research (under faculty supervision) on a topic.
 Application form must include a description of the project, its duration, its educational goals, method for its evaluation, and a suggested number of credits.
-Prerequisite: SOC 100 or SOC 110 or an introductory sociology course.
-Matriculated students only; permission of instructor and program coordinator required.
+Prerequisite: SOC 100 or equivalent and one 200 level or one 300 level Sociology course.
+Sociology majors or minors only; permission of instructor and program coordinator required.

 SOC 493 Senior Seminar in Sociology (4)

 Explores in depth a particular sociological topic chosen by the instructor.
 Emphasizes critical analysis of current sociological literature and the development of independent projects by students.
 Topic varies.
-Prerequisite: SOC 310 and SOC 332.
+Prerequisite: SOC 100 or equivalent, 310 and SOC 332.
 Permission of instructor required.

 SOC 495 Practicum in Sociology (4)

-Integrates academic and practical experience during one semester placement in an appropriate social service, criminal justice, or work‑related community setting.
+Integrates academic and practical experience during one semester placement in an appropriate social service, criminal justice, or workrelated community setting.
 Involves execution of a social practice project, negotiated among student, staff, and placement supervisor.
 Students must apply for admission to the course.
-Prerequisites: Completion of at least 2 Sociology/Anthropology courses at this campus prior to the start of this class and a 3.0 GPA and permission of instructor.
+Prerequisites: SOC 100 or equivalent, 3.0 GPA, completion of at least 2 sociology classes on this campus prior to the start of this class and permission of instructor.